Landscape and architecture work in harmony to create a new touchstone in sustainability

 At the heart of the site lies the Flint Garden – a dynamic space which celebrates rainfall via a series of clean-edged flint beds echoing the form of the building.
 During periods of dry weather the flints provide a textured frame for the architecture, but when the heavens open, they sparkle and bubble with rainfall, before the water drains away into a bed of Norfolk Reeds.

 As the campus continues to grow, the landscape has been designed to unroll as a series of interconnected courtyards.
 Enclosed by buildings and terraced to accommodate changing levels, they will form a series of collegiate courts, lawned and planted with specimen trees.
 It’s a simple, spare approach that sits well with the architecture.

-The project has also enabled the creation of the UEA’s modern physic garden, which will grow with Earlham campus and provides the opportunity for students, researchers, business communities and the public to come together to explore the roles of plants in wellbeing, health, art and science, history and the environment.
+The project also established the UEA’s physic garden, designed to grow and expand alongside the campus.
+This extraordinary space will allow students, researchers and the general public to come together to explore the roles of plants in wellbeing, art, history and the sciences.

 ‘Sustainability is a word that’s often used by the industry, but our past projects show how deeply rooted it is in our practice.’